ebradbury/getgo/README.md

 getgo is a simple shell script that I use to setup Django development environments.

-It uses virtualenv and my [django-project-template](https://github.com/ebradbury/django-project-template).
+It uses virtualenv, pip, and my [django-project-template](https://github.com/ebradbury/django-project-template).

 ##Requirements